The Core Concept

 Three Reference Configurations for Different Use Cases

-Configuration A: Government Contracting (FAR-Compliant)
+Configuration A: Government Contracting

 Configuration B: Construction General Contractor (High Volume)